yangle293/FDRnet/README.md

     -esr           Whether to remove the subnetwork when its seed is on the edge, default 1

 ### Examples
-We provide three files in the `example` directory as an example.
+We provide three files in the `example` directory as an example: index-to-gene file `irefindex_index_gene` and edge list file `irefindex_edge_list` of iRefIndex9.0 PPI network and a local FDR score file calculated by TCGA breast cancer cohort `BRCA_fdr.txt`.

+We can identified the subnetwork around PSMB3 gene by running the code:

     python src/FDRnet_main.py -igi example/irefindex9_index_gene -iel example/irefindex9_edge_list -igl example/BRCA_fdr.txt -ofn example/test.csv -se PSMB3